darkwyld/SimpleESI/README.md

 will it append the associative array directly to the special PHP variable `$GLOBALS`, causing PHP to set the two global variables `$Stations` and `$Systems` to their previously saved content.

-Note: due to the current structure of the ESI does this example only list prices found at NPC stations and does not include sell orders at player-owned stations.
+Note: due to the current structure of the ESI does this example only list prices found at NPC stations and does not include sell orders at player-owned structures.

 #### 8. Onto the Web!